 Chewy Sugar Cookies

-- Place the cookie dough ball into a bowl of sugar to completely coat.
+- Place the cookie dough ball into a bowl with the other 1/2 cup of sugar and completely coat.

 Recommended Products